 purchase.
 Otherwise the closest bar that

-admits away supporters is on the Regent Leisure
+admits away supporters is on the

-Holiday Park.
-This is situated just a few
+Regent Leisure Holiday Park.
+This is situated

-minutes walk away from the stadium along
+just a few minutes walk away from the stadium

-Westgate (with the stadium entrance behind you,
+along Westgate (with the stadium entrance behind

-road and the Regent Park entrance is down on the
+the road and the Regent Park entrance is down on

-left).
-David Foster a visiting Chesterfield fan
+the left).
+David Foster a visiting Chesterfield

-adds; 'I had a drink across at the Regent
+fan adds; 'I had a drink across at the Regent

 Caravan Park.
 This was fully accessible,